 The Effect of Ozone on Viruses

-Previous studies show that 99% of viruses have been damaged or destroyed after just 30 seconds of exposure to ozone.
+Previous studies show that the majority of viruses have been damaged or destroyed after just 30 seconds of exposure to ozone.
 Ozone destroys viruses by diffusing through the protein coat into the nucleic acid core, resulting in damage to the viral RNA.
 At higher concentrations, ozone destroys the exterior protein shell by oxidation.

 Ozone generators are able to make ozone from normal air and are normally used as room disinfectants.

 The antipathogenic effects of ozone have been substantiated for several decades.
 Its killing action upon bacteria, viruses, fungi, and in many species of protozoa, serve as the basis for its increasing use in disinfecting municipal water supplies in cities worldwide.